When was Theodore Roosevelt born?

 Sad Events of Roosevelt’s Life

 However, only a couple of years later, both his wife and mother died on the same day.
 The young Roosevelt took some time away to deal with his grief by relocating to a ranch in the Badlands of the Dakota Territory.
 This experience would allow him to get closer to the natural world and a different way of life.
-Elements of the skills learned here would go on to influence how he lived his life.
-His time in Dakota almost certainly helped instill that respect for the natural world that was so evident in his work as president.
+Elements of the skills learned here would influence how he lived his life.
+His time in Dakota certainly helped instill that respect for the natural world that was evident in his work as president.

 The political and military career of Theodore Roosevelt.